10 Safety Guidelines to Make the Playground a Safer Place

 2. Check that protective surfacing extends at least 6 feet in all directions from play equipment.
 For swings, be sure surfacing extends, in back and front, twice the height of the suspending bar.

 3. Make sure play structures more than 30 inches high are spaced at least 9 feet apart.
+This limits the ability to perform dangerous jumps from one high play structure to another.

 4. Check for dangerous hardware, like open “S” hooks or protruding bolt ends.
+It’s important to manually inspect your playground annually to see if it meets your safety standards.

 5. Make sure spaces that could trap children, such as openings in guardrails or between ladder rungs, measure less than 3.5 inches or more than 9 inches.